microsounds/microsounds.github.io/.src/notes/low-profile-gpus-for-sff-pcs.md

 # List of low profile GPUs for small form factor PCs (SFFs)
 {CREATED}

+> This list is not obsolete, there have been no new LP cards announced or released since 2020.
+> However, the retail and aftermarket prices of every worthwhile discrete GPU on this list have skyrocketed to obscene levels since this article was first written.
+> Due to market forces, manufacturers have very little incentive to exchange or replace a defective card under warranty, opting to refund your purchase price instead, this will almost certainly be less than the current market value of your card, you have been warned.
+> <br>_**Suggestion: Buy an AMD APU-based SFF system and play your games on low/medium.
+Add a dGPU down the road if availability and prices ever go back to normal.**_

 ![img](assets/low_profile_gpu.jpg)

 For our purposes **"low profile"** refers to cards that are half the height of a normal GPU, not full-height short-length GPUs meant for Mini-ITX cases.